China Surges Ahead in Green Energy, Yet Fossil Fuel Reliance Persists, Predicts DNV Report

 China, acclaimed for its remarkable strides in global green energy leadership, is projected to maintain a significant dependency on fossil fuels by 2050, despite its substantial advancements in renewable energy, according to findings unveiled in the latest DNV report.

-Titled “Energy Transition Outlook China,” the report underscores China's unparalleled commitment to renewable energy infrastructure and technology export.
+Titled “Energy Transition Outlook China,” the report underscores China's unparalleled commitment to renewable energy and technology export.
 Nevertheless, it anticipates fossil fuels to retain a notable presence, constituting 40% of the nation's energy mix by mid-century.

 Eriksen emphasized the need for China to expedite its transition away from fossil fuels, advocating for a swifter trajectory towards achieving net-zero emissions by 2050.